 The Film Industry and Urban Development in Kansas City

-I have recently begun a new, two-part grant-funded project entitled “The Film Industry and Urban Development in Kansas City,” which should produce multiple articles.
+I have completed the first of a two-part grant-funded project entitled “The Film Industry and Urban Development in Kansas City,” which resulted in two published articles.
 This work endeavors to understand the influence of business and industrial networks and their innovations on localized urban and economic development.

 The first part explores Kansas City’s role as a node in the national film distribution network, which relied on the cross-country railroad system; Kansas City is centrally located within these networks.
 This investigation focuses on the creation, maintenance, and abandonment of Kansas City’s film row to understand the influence of business and industrial networks on localized urban and economic development.
 This city’s film row is one of 32 warehouse and commercial districts where film company exchanges and ancillary services clustered to serve a nationwide network to distribute films to local theaters.
 The preservation of Kansas City’s film row is currently threatened by the rapid revitalization of the larger former warehouse district in which it sits, now branded the Crossroads Arts District.